GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2020-10-24-html-dropdowns-in-vue.md

 [Show index.html view]

-Let's say we wanted to dynamically generate the drop down using Vue - the options would be held as an array in the data layer and then we loop over them rendering each option.
+Let's say we wanted to dynamically generate the dropdown using Vue - the options would be held as an array in the data layer and then we loop over them rendering each option.
 We want to hold what got selected as a new variable in our data layer to so we're going to ```v-model``` the select to generate the two-way binding to achieve this.

 ```js
 const App = {